Beauty and the Beast (1987 TV series)

-Beauty and the Beast is an American fantasy drama television series that first aired on Broadcast syndication from September 25, 1987, to August 4, 1990.
+Beauty and the Beast is an American fantasy drama television series that first aired on CBS from September 25, 1987, to August 4, 1990.
 Creator Ron Koslow's updated version of the fairy tale has a double focus: the relationship between Vincent (Ron Perlman), a mythic, noble man-beast, and Catherine (Linda Hamilton), a savvy Assistant District Attorney in New York City, as well as a secret utopian community of social outcasts living in a subterranean sanctuary.
 Through an empathic bond, Vincent senses Catherine's emotions and becomes her guardian.

 Premise

 The series follows the developing relationship between the main characters and explores the division between New York City and a hidden, subterranean world.
 In a twist on the original fairy tale, however, the "beast" does not transform into society’s ideal of beauty after winning Catherine’s love.
 Instead, Vincent’s inner beauty remains the defining feature of his character, while Catherine’s life is transformed by her relationship with him.

 In the third season, after the death of the character Catherine, Jo Anderson became the new female lead playing Diana Bennett, a criminal profiler investigating Catherine's murder.